Flafla2/flafla2.github.io/_posts/2016-10-01-raymarching.md

 Just like with mesh-based 3D models, you can perform transformations on an object using a [model matrix](https://solarianprogrammer.com/2013/05/22/opengl-101-matrices-projection-view-model/).
 In our case however, we need to compute the *inverse* of the model matrix since we aren't actually transforming the model itself.
 Rather, we are transforming the point that is used to sample our distance field.

-To implement these transformations, we first build the model matrix in the image effect script:
+To implement these transformations, we first build the model matrix in the image effect script and pass the inverse to the shader:

 {% highlight csharp linenos %}
 [ImageEffectOpaque]